Study In USA

 - April- August: Shortlist the colleges and courses

-- September – November: Take standardized exams like IELTS, ACT, TOEFL, GRE, and GMAT
+- September – November: Take standardized exams like IELTS, ACT, TOEFL, GRE, and GMAT.
+Both GRE and GMAT scores are valid for 5 years.

 - November- January: Submit your scores and documents to the university